Annotald/annotald/README.md

 The central location for Annotald development is [on Github][github-annotald].
 You can download the development source directly using the [git revision control software][git].
-The repositior has several branches.
+The repositiory has several branches.
 The currently active Annotald developers maintain branches with their first name followed by `-dev`, which represent their work.
 The branch `master` is updated with bugfixes between releases.